anooruddh/devops/PythonReadme.md

 :white_check_mark: The **pass** statement in Python is used when a statement is required syntactically but you do not want any command or code to execute.

+### Python List
+List is an ordered sequence of items.
+It is one of the most used datatype in Python and is very flexible.
+All the items in a list do not need to be of the same type.

+Declaring a list is pretty straight forward.
+Items separated by commas are enclosed within brackets [ ].

+        a = [1, 2.2, 'python']
+        x = [5,5,5,5,1,2,3,4,4]
+        print(x)
+        output
+        [5, 5, 5, 5, 1, 2, 3, 4, 4] **Unordered and Repeated elements**

+### Python Tuple
+Tuple is an ordered sequence of items same as a list.
+The only difference is that tuples are immutable.
+Tuples once created cannot be modified.

+Tuples are used to write-protect data and are usually faster than lists as they cannot change dynamically.

+It is defined within parentheses () where items are separated by commas.

+        t = (5,'program', 1+3j)

+### Python Set
+Set is an unordered collection of unique items.
+Set is defined by values separated by comma inside braces { }.
+Items in a set are not ordered.

+         y = {5,1,2,3,4,4}
+         print(y)

+         output
+         {1, 2, 3, 4, 5} **No Duplicates and in order**